Harris-A-Khan/MyDollarBot-BOTGo/README.md

 Please refer to the issue list available [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
 Please refer to the MyDollarBot project present [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/projects) to have a look at the tasks to be done, tasks currently in progress and tasks already done.

-Additionally, there is still some functionality needed to be added in the web client including display the sum of the monthly expenditure, estimate the expenditure for the next month ,delete/erase all records.
-Deployment so the Web Client doesn't only run locally is also a future task: potentially deploy the app to Google Cloud Platform and having a continious integration solution.
+Additionally, there is still some functionality needed to be added in the web client including display the sum of the monthly expenditure, estimate the expenditure for the next month, delete/erase all records.
+Deployment so the Web Client doesn't only run locally is also a future task (potentially deploy the app to Google Cloud Platform and having a continious integration solution).

 ## Demo